NIH-CARD/CARDBiomedBench/README.md

 # CARDBiomedBench 🧬

-CARDBiomedBench is a benchmarking suite for evaluating Large Language Models (LLMs) on complex biomedical question-answering tasks.
+CARDBiomedBench is a benchmarking suite for evaluating Large Language Models on complex biomedical question-answering tasks.
 For detailed methodology and results, please refer to our paper [CARDBiomedBench: Benchmarking Large Language Model Performance Gaps in Biomedical Research](#).
 The CARDBiomedBench dataset is hosted on Hugging Face.
-You can access it here: [CARDBiomedBench](https://huggingface.co/datasets/NIH-CARD/CARDBiomedBench) on Hugging Face.
+You can access it here: [CARDBiomedBench on Hugging Face](https://huggingface.co/datasets/NIH-CARD/CARDBiomedBench).

 ## Setup Environment